ACMoretxj/FFMpeg/README.md

 # FFMpeg

 Personal customization of ffmpeg and related scripts.
+You can find the built image in [DockerHub](https://hub.docker.com/r/rucer/ffmpeg).

 ## Components